Evolutionary Self-Replication as a Mechanism for Producing Artificial Intelligence: Evolutionary Self-Replication

+The environments presented were selected prior to experimentation, and the solutions were not cherry-picked; the first obtained solutions are presented for all tasks.
+In many environments, the organisms produced through evolutionary self-replication display the utmost creativity in their solutions, often exploiting nuances in the environment itself to increase odds of survival, which are behaviors inherited by successors.
+Small neural networks are used so that the organisms are pressured not to simply memorize information, as many over-parameterized models tend to do.
+Each task uses a single hidden-layer fully-connected recurrent neural network with 32 neurons in the hidden-layer.

+While robotic learning may not be the most intuitive application of evolutionary self-reproduction, as biological organisms started from the ground-up, inventing their own problems, and robotic learning applications are born tabla-rasa with a fixed morphology, it is exactly for that reason why robotic learning serves as a good example.
+The origins of life \textit{need not} be re-created to harness the incredible capabilities of evolution.

-Survival-based environments require the maintenance of some sort of state which is defined by the environment.
+\textbf{Survival}\\ Survival-based environments, as was seen with the CartPole-survival environment, require the maintenance of some sort of state which is defined by the environment.
 Once a certain condition is met, a death-state, then the organism is terminated and ceases to exist, preventing further reproduction.
 In survival-based environments, it is the sole avoidance of external death-states that enable an organisms to survive, independent of additional criterion.
 As is seen in the following survival experiments, this sole focus on survival may, though not always, lead to organisms performing clever environment exploitation, where death-states are avoided by manipulating flaws in the environment's design.

 For the Atari environments presented, Random Access Memory (RAM) states were selected for use as sensory input because the natural environment of digital organisms is digital data, and hence it is useful to show that RAM states may be used meaningfully.
-RAM state training is much less studied compared to image-state information, perhaps as a result for being more difficult to learn because of their discrete nature (\cite{atari_ram}).
+RAM state training is much less studied compared to image-state information, perhaps as a result for being more difficult to learn because of their discrete nature \cite{atari_ram}.
 Nonetheless, the solutions to the Atari environments presented here utilize RAM.